loicsander/Robofont-scripts/MutatorScale/Readme.md

 scaler.getScaledGlyph(‘H’, 100)
 ```

-Although it’s a start — and in some cases, a finish — it will often fall short of achieving the desired result.
-Mostly because serif/thin thickness will be too meagre.
+Although it’s a start — and in occasional cases, a finish — it will often fall short of achieving the desired result.
+Mostly because serifs/thins will be too meagre.

 You can get better result if you work with anisotropic interpolation, providing two values: